My hands were clammy, my throat was dry and my heart was pounding so hard it seemed to shake my whole body.

 You are in the studio.
 The interviewer sneers at you as he begins.

 Interviewer: Millions of people are using ecigs because they are convinced vaping is safe, but how we do know it is really safe in the longer term?

-You: First lets clarify.
-Ecigarette are not safe (nothing is 100% safe) – they are safer (see Are Electronic Cigarettes Safe: The Shocking Truth).
+You: First let's clarify.
+E-cigarettes are not safe (nothing is 100% safe) - they are safer (see Smoke Without Fire?
+The Truth About Vaping Safety).
 Many scientists estimate they are around 100 times safer than cigarettes, with a similar risk level to caffeine.